bonitasoft/bonita-doc/md/connector-archetype.md

-## How to create a custom connector apart from the Bonita Studio
+## Create a custom connector

 Bonita offers the possibility to create and plug custom connectors, to allow you to connect with any external system you may need.
-A maven archetype is available on maven central to help you to bootstrap a connector project apart from the Bonita Studio.
+We provide a maven archetype to help you to bootstrap a connector project.
 The source code of the archetype is available [here](https://github.com/bonitasoft/bonita-connector-archetype).

 ### Prerequisite

- 1. Java must be installed: [https://adoptopenjdk.net/index.html](https://adoptopenjdk.net/index.html)
+ 1. Java 8 must be installed: [https://adoptopenjdk.net/index.html](https://adoptopenjdk.net/index.html)
  2. Maven must be installed: [https://maven.apache.org/install.html](https://maven.apache.org/install.html)
- 3. Developing a connector outside Bonita Studio requires some software development skills.
-The  archetype offers the possibility to develop the connector in Java, Groovy or Kotlin.
+ 3. Connector development requires some software development skills.
+The  archetype offers the possibility to develop the connector in _Java_, _Groovy_ or _Kotlin_.
 Make sure that you are comfortable with at least one of those three languages.

-### Create a Bonita connector project using the maven archetype
+### Generate the project using the maven archetype

-A maven archetype is a maven project templating toolkit (_[more details here](https://maven.apache.org/archetype/index.html)_).
+A [maven archetype](https://maven.apache.org/archetype/index.html) is a maven project templating toolkit.
 This archetype allows you to bootstrap a Bonita connector project on your file system.
 A Bonita connector project is a maven project.
-It can be built, and then imported into a Bonita Studio to be used.
+It can be built, tested and then imported into a Bonita project using Bonita Studio.

 To create your connector project, prompt a terminal and enter the following command:
 ::: warning